 Graves’ Disease Remission

 Eric also took lifestyle steps such as reducing his toxic load, and focusing on gut-healing and his diet.
 A paleo diet helped him reduce inflammation.
-When he noticed that his secretory IgA was still high, he cut out nuts and seeds and saw an improvement.
+When he noticed that his secretory IgA was still low, he cut out nuts and seeds and saw an improvement.

 In time, he transitioned to the autoimmune paleo diet (AIP), which he now recommends to his thyroid patients.
 Doctors, he said, typically will say that diet won’t help, but Eric has seen it improve most autoimmune and chronic health conditions.